Dunham Lake Australian Terriers

 Take the time and do some research, ask questions of breeders or people that have an Aussie.
 Attend a dog show in your area sometimes they are represented there.
 Read up on the typical personality of an Aussie and really check out the Aussie breeder.
 Like most people, we have similarities and differences.
 Find a breeder that meets your needs with a program that benefits the breed; health tested, sound temperament and well socialized.
 Aussies are a healthy breed, expect to have your companion for many years.
 Generally, Aussies can live up to 15 years.
 The time you spend on research will be time well spent.

 What kind of health tests are recommended prior to breeding?
 Eye’s certified by a certified Ophthalmologist DVM, Patella’s certified, Degenerative Myopathy (DM) DNA genetic tested for SOD1 code for the possibility of being a carrier or at risk or clear.
-DM has not been yet proven to be a condition in our breed as of this writing, but easy to breed away from just the same.
+DM has been confirmed in one Australian Terrier, as of this writing, but easy to breed away from just the same.
 Thyroid T-4 test at 2 years old is suggested in the USA, not other countries, I generally test, not sure it’s a relevant test for our breed.

 Aussies are a non shedding, hand stripped breed to keep their coat in the best condition.
 Only bathing when dirty or routinely a couple times a years.
 They should be great with children and elderly.
 They are smart, spunky but noted as the most mild of terrier breeds.
 When raised with cats and other dogs and animals as ours are they get along great with all.